 Explore all aspects of the brand to find insights that will help set up your brand’s key challenges that are explored in your brand plan.

+We include slides to dig in on the marketplace, consumers, channels, competitors, and the brand.
+For each of the five sections, you focus on should have about 3 – 5 slides.
+The conclusion statement at the top of each slide gets carried forward to a summary page for that section.
 You can then move onto drawing an overarching conclusion statement for your five points.
-Your five points work together to form a summary page.
+The five points work together to form a summary page.
 From there, you mention one of the big brand challenges that you’ve identified in this project.

 This process assumes you will put together a presentation of 20 slides for your management team.